 Last week, I had a high school senior in my office for a college advising appointment.
 A few minutes into the meeting, she blurted out, “I am so stressed!
 I don’t know what my passion is!!!”

-Please note: I had not asked her to identify her passion, or her sense of purpose, or anything related.
+Please note: I had not asked her to identify her passion, her sense of purpose, or anything related.

 I responded gently, “That’s totally fine.
 Can you tell me an activity you enjoy and is meaningful to you?”